-The Best Way to Experience the Cliffs of Moher
+The Best Experience: How to Hike the Cliffs of Moher

-Fasten up your hiking boots ladies and gentlemen, because the best way to see the Cliffs of Moher is by hiking them.
-There is an 8km loop from the village of Doolin straight to the Visitor’s Centre and back.
+Fasten up your hiking boots ladies and gentlemen, because the best way to see all the sights the cliffs have to offer is by hiking them.
+It’s easy enough to hike the Cliffs of Moher, there is a well trodden 8km loop path from the village of Doolin straight to the Visitor’s Centre and back.
 You get up close and personal with the Cliffs because you’re right.
 On.
 Top.
 Of.
 Them.

 Getting to Doolin…